abhishekdbihani/abhishekdbihani.github.io/index.md

 ---

-I am currently a graduate researcher at the University of Texas at Austin studying fluid flow in rocks.
-My PhD research focus is on simulating hydrocarbon/CO2 flow in mudrocks to reduce risk during hydrocarbon exploration or CO2 sequestration.
+I am a graduate researcher at the University of Texas at Austin with experience in Data Science, Computer Vision, and Machine / Deep Learning.
+My Ph.D. research focus is on simulating hydrocarbon/CO2 flow in mudrocks through pore network modeling, deep learning aided image analysis, and lattice Boltzmann simulations to reduce risk during petroleum exploration or CO2 sequestration.
 My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks.

 Before graduate school, I worked as a Reservoir Engineer at Oil India Limited where our team improved oil recovery through reservoir and well-level analysis for 500+ wells using analytics and modeling.
 I completed my Bachelor of Petroleum Engineering from the University of Pune, and I interned at Oil and Natural Gas Corporation of India and Essar Oil Limited in Mumbai during my undergraduate studies.